 - Check the width of the lace.
 It shouldn’t be wider than the width of a shoelace.

 - The lace length should be 18X more than the diameter of the hoop.
-For instance, if you’re using a 13 cm hoop, use 2.3 meters of lace.
+For instance, using a 13 cm hoop, use 2.3 meters of lace.
 You can use ribbon if you do not like the suede lace.

 - Use a strong but flexible string for the web.